vladmandic/human/README.md

 Demos are included in `/demo`:

+Browser:
-- `demo-esm`: Demo using ESM module
+- `demo-esm`: Demo using Browser with ESM module
-- `demo-iife`: Demo using IIFE module
+- `demo-iife`: Demo using Browser with IIFE module

-Both demos are identical, they just illustrate different ways to load `Human` library
+- `demo-webworker`: Demo using Browser with ESM module and Web Workers *All three following demos are identical, they just illustrate different ways to load and work with `Human` library:*

+NodeJS:
+- `demo-node`: Demo using NodeJS with CJS module
+  This is a very simple demo as althought `Human` library is compatible with NodeJS execution
+  and is able to load images and models from local filesystem,
+  `tfjs-node` backend does not implement function required for execution of some models

+  Currently only body pose detection works while face and hand models are not supported
+  See `tfjs-node` issue <https://github.com/tensorflow/tfjs/issues/4066> for details

 <hr>